pmjones/AutoShell/README-SYMFONY.md

 ## ???

-- Help looks like a `man`page (black and white, bold, underline, dim)
+- Help looks like a `man` page (black and white, bold, underline, dim)

+- Options are defined as properties with attributes in a class separate from the command

-- Does not come with I/O classes; use your own in your own commands, whether a logger, echo, or a complex Input/Output system like the one in Symfony
+- Does not come with I/O classes; use your own in your own commands, whether a echo/printf, a logger, or a complex I/O system like CLImate